kunal-Radhika/vsdDevBoard_v0/README.md

 ![12](https://user-images.githubusercontent.com/74853558/99905002-1754ae00-2cf4-11eb-8c51-300a52c790a7.jpg)

 The data is transferred in byte units and after each byte transmission the address byte is incremented automatically.
-For writing the data, the maximum data that can be written in one operation is upto 512B.
+Also, data is tranfer in little endian fashion.For writing the data, the maximum data that can be written in one operation is upto 512B.
 For more data transfer, again instruction followed by address is sent.

 ![data_in_memory](https://user-images.githubusercontent.com/74853558/100078361-725be180-2e69-11eb-880b-ff699904b5ab.jpg)